Ilmainen toimitus yli 100 euron tilauksille - Tuotteiden toimitukset Suomesta - Viiveitä johtuen kuljetuslakosta

 If you live in a cold climate and want to avoid dry air, caulking and keeping windows closed is what you should aim for.
 Indeed, when cold air enters your home, it heats up, thus reducing overall humidity.
 Science!

-Why is the air most likely to be dry in winter time?
+Why is the air most likely to be dry at winter time?

-Cold air contains less humidity than warm air.
-For example, a cubic meter of 20°C air at 100% relative humidity includes 20g of water, whereas the same volume at 0°C contains only 5g.
+Cold air can contain less humidity than warm air.
+For example, a cubic meter of 20°C air at 100% relative humidity contains 20g of water of air whereas the same volume at 0°C contains only 5g.
 Science again!

 The role of ventilation and heating in decreasing humidity levels